trlockett/website-redboxresearchdata/README.md

 ```npm run deploy``` (Push changes up to github pages)

 ```git add --all .; git commit -m "<<Your commit message>>"; git push origin master``` (Pushes to github, which triggers our Travis CI build, which in turn deploys to github pages branch and url)

+## Publishing

+We use `https://surge.sh/` to publish the redbox site (apart from anything on github pages)

+All of the lifting is done through package.json.
+So to redeploy:

+- ``` npm run prodGenerate``` will create the website under ./out with links setup for production
+- ``` npm run prodDeploy``` will use surge to publish the site previously generated in './out' to www.redboxresearchdata.com.au